khoj-ai/flare/src/content/posts/how-khoj-generates-images.md

 ---
-title: "How We Generate Personalized Images"
+title: "How Khoj Generates Personalized AI Images"
 author: saba
 description: Khoj offers a unique approach to generating images that are personalized to the user's preferences and context.
 heroImage: /pacific_coast_highway.png